-Interest on the class A-5 notes during any reset period when they bear a fixed rate of interest and are denominated in U.S. Dollars generally will be computed on the basis of a 360-day year of twelve 30-day months.
-Interest on the class A-5 notes during any reset period when they bear a fixed rate of interest and are denominated in a currency other than U.S. Dollars generally will be calculated based on the Actual/Actual (ISMA) accrual method as described under "Additional Information Regarding the Notes-Determination of Indices" in the free-writing base prospectus, or another day-count convention as may be established on the related Remarketing Terms Determination Date.
-This interest will be payable on each distribution date at the applicable fixed rate of interest, as determined on the Spread Determination Date, during the relevant reset period.
+Interest on a class of reset rate notes during any reset period when such notes bear a fixed rate of interest and are denominated in U.S. Dollars generally will be computed on the basis of a 360-day year of twelve 30-day months.
+Interest on a class of reset rate notes during any reset period when such notes bear a fixed rate of interest and are denominated in a currency other than U.S. Dollars generally will be calculated based on the Actual/Actual (ISMA) accrual method as described under "Additional Information Regarding the Notes-Determination of Indices" in the free-writing base prospectus, or another day-count convention as may be established on the related Remarketing Terms Determination Date.
+Such interest will be payable on each distribution date at the applicable fixed rate of interest, as determined on the Spread Determination Date, during the relevant reset period.

-In addition, if, following a successful remarketing, the class A-5 notes will bear a fixed rate of interest during the next related reset period, the trust will enter into one or more interest rate swap agreements with one or more Eligible Swap Counterparties on the related reset date to facilitate the trust's ability to pay interest at a fixed rate, and any such interest rate swap will be made as part of any required currency swap agreement as described in "Additional Information Regarding the Notes-The Reset Rate Notes-Foreign Exchange Mode" in the free-writing base prospectus.
-Each of these interest rate swap agreements will terminate, generally, on the earliest to occur of:
+In addition, if a class of reset rate notes is to be remarketed to bear a fixed rate of interest, the trust will enter into one or more interest rate swap agreements with one or more Eligible Swap Counterparties on the related reset date to facilitate the trust's ability to pay interest at the fixed rate (and such interest rate swap agreements will be made as part of any required currency swap agreement as described in "Additional Information Regarding the Notes-The Reset Rate Notes-Foreign Exchange Mode" in the free-writing base prospectus).
+Each such interest rate swap agreement will terminate, generally, on the earliest to occur of:

-- the next succeeding reset date, if the class A-5 notes are then denominated in U.S. Dollars, or the next succeeding reset date resulting in a successful remarketing, if the class A-5 notes are then in foreign exchange mode; - the related reset date for which the call option is exercised; - the distribution date on which the outstanding principal balance of the class A-5 notes is reduced to zero (including as the result of the optional purchase of the remaining trust student loans by the servicer or an auction of the trust student loans by the indenture trustee); or - the maturity date of the class A-5 notes.
+- the next succeeding reset date, if the related class of reset rate notes is then denominated in U.S. Dollars, or the next succeeding reset date resulting in a successful remarketing, if the related class of reset rate notes is then in foreign exchange mode; - the related reset date for which the call option is exercised; - the distribution date on which the outstanding principal balance of the related class of reset rate notes is reduced to zero (including as the result of the optional purchase of the remaining trust student loans by the servicer or an auction of the trust student loans by the indenture trustee); or - the maturity date of the related class of reset rate notes.